reallinshengxiang/reallinshengxiang.github.io/_pages/about.md

 - *2024.09 - present*, **Design and Development in Operating Systems** (Under the supervision of Prof. Ion Stoica)
    • Create a shell similar to the one used by bash on a virtual machine, capable of program execution, path resolution, redirection, piping, signal handling, foreground and background processes, etc.
    • Implement an HTTP server that handles HTTP GET requests.
    • Implement a fault-tolerant MapReduce system using Rust.
-Implement a coordinator process that distributes tasks to worker processes.
+Tasks are assigned to worker processes through a coordinator process.
 Handle worker failures by implementing heartbeats and task redistribution.
    • Complete OS development with Pintos, implement modules such as User Programs, Threads, File Systems, etc.
 - *2024.09-present*, **Simulation and prediction of Pacman’s behavior under different scenarios** (Under the supervision of Prof. Pieter Abbeel)
   • Build general search algorithms and apply them to Pacman scenarios.